isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Tamil Language.md

 **External Competitions**

 <p style="text-align:justify">Teachers will develop and train the students for inter-school competitions to be held at cluster and national level conducted by community centres and other literary organisations.
-Our Bendemeer Tamil Language students have been participating in SORKALAM, Naanum Oru Padaipaali (CPDD, MOE), Creative writing competition, language and cultural competitions organised by community centres and achieved many prizes at the national level.  </p>
+Our Bendemeer Tamil Language students have been participating in SORKALAM, Naanum Oru Padaipaali (CPDD, MOE), Navarasam, Creative writing competition, language and cultural competitions organised by community centres and achieved many prizes at the national level.</p>

 ![External Competitions](/images/Departments/tl-competition-01.jpg)